Batocera for PS4 v1: Turn your PS4 into an Emulation Station

 2. Change the File system to fat32 and the New size to 50.
 Click on Add.

 3. Click on Unallocated again and create a new partition by clicking on the new folder icon on top left.
 Change the File system to ext4, if not already that.
 The label to be typed in is dependent on the initramfs you used.
 For example, if it’s multi-boot initramfs, type ps4linux1.
+Check the instructions on figuring out label name from initramfs.
 As for the New size, type in 15,000.
 When done, click on Add.

 4. For the third partition, click on Unallocated again and create a new partition.
 Make sure the File system is set to ext4.
 But, this time, the label could be GAMES (or anything you desire).
 As for the New size, allocate whatever is left to this partition.
 When done, click on Add.